Frequently Asked Questions

 When should I visit the Writing Center for help?

 We encourage you to visit us any time.
 You don't even need an assignment.
 All you really need is the desire to improve as a writer.
-After all, we're writers and, at its core, the Writing Center is a community of student writers helping one another.
-So if you just want to chat generally about writing, why you like it, why it scares or frustrates you, what gives you trouble, whatever, we're happy to oblige.
+After all, we're writers, too.
+At its core, the Writing Center is a community of student writers helping one another.
+So if you just want to chat generally about writing, why you like it, why it scares or frustrates you, what gives you trouble, and so on, we're happy to oblige.

-If you want help with a specific assignment, you should keep a couple things in mind.
+If you want help with a specific assignment or project, you should keep a couple things in mind.